Becoming a homeowner is still seen as the American Dream. However, being a first time home buyer can be a frustrating situation.

 8. HUD Dollar Home Program

-HUD (Dept of Housing and Urban Development) sells foreclosed FHA homes that have been on the HUD website for more than 6 months.
+HUD (Department of Housing and Urban Development) sells foreclosed FHA homes that have been on the HUD website for more than 6 months.

 Local Governments can offer the homes to low income families to help revitalize a community.
 You can view these eligible HUD homes on the HUD website.